-* Secure Local Jobs Code Audits
+- Secure Local Jobs Audits

-* RTO (Registered Industry Organisations) Compliance Audits on behalf of the ACT Building & Construction Industry Training Fund Authority (TFA), and individual RTOs, (registered Industry Organisations).
+- RTO (Registered Industry Organisations) Compliance Audits on behalf of the ACT Building & Construction Industry Training Fund Authority (TFA), and individual RTOs, (registered Industry Organisations)

-* Member Australian Industry and Skills Committee
+- Member Australian Industry and Skills Committee

-* Chair ACTIVE/Tuggeranong Network RTO
+- Chair ACTIVE/Tuggeranong Network RTO

-Member Building and Construction Regulatory Advisory Committee
+- Member of the Building and Construction Regulatory Advisory Committee (BRAC)